 Lone Star College-Tomball provides students with many opportunities to become involved in the college community beyond their classroom activities.
 Various student organizations allow creative and energetic outlets for student's academic, career, cultural, and recreational interests and needs.

-Shannon Marino, Program Manager of the Office of Student Life, is available to discuss extracurricular options with you.
+Shannon Marino, Director of the Office of Student Life, is available to discuss extracurricular options with you.
 She and her staff in C-223 work closely with the student organizations and can help you find one that fits your interests and talents.
 Call (281-357-3642), email, or come by (C-223) anytime.

-Below you will find a list of the sanctioned LSC-Tomball recognized student organizations.
+Below you will find a list of the LSC-Tomball's recognized student organizations (RSO's).
 Peruse the list and feel free to contact any of the advisors if you have further questions.

 Annual S.O.T.A.
 Activities: Fall Fest, Adopt a family for Thanksgiving and Christmas, Community visits to Brookwood and My Own Home, Involvement Fair, AOTA Conferences, TOTA Conferences, Easter Egg Hunt, Valentine's Day Love Baskets, Galveston UTMB work collaboration and Power Trip.

 An affiliate of Toastmaster's International, TRiO participants, if you want to :develop leadership skills, become a more effective communicator, or put your lasting mark on something that is new then the Trailblazers is for you.
 We are seeking dedicated members that want to improve vital communication skills that will make you a better professional.
 Join the Gavel Club and become part of something great and world renown!

 Vet.
 Tech. is an organization that is dedicated to animal lovers.
 The members are composed of students in the Vet.
 Tech. program.
 V.T.S.O. promotes the interest and the understanding of Veterinary Technology as a vital member of the animal health care profession.